Things To Do

 NOC Zip Line Adventure Park – soar over 550′ through the air on the Wesser Zip, then take on a multi-level challenge course as high as 60′ above the forest floor.
 Each level features new obstacles: wobbly sky bridges, confusing spider webs, nerve racking tight ropes and more exciting ziplining.
 With these options you can pick and choose your challenges based on your abilities.

-Cherokee Indian Reservation is the home of the Easterm Band of Cherokee Indians.
+Cherokee Indian Reservation is the home of the Eastern Band of Cherokee Indians.
 Don’t miss Oconoluftee Indian Village, the Indian Museum, Unto These Hills and the Qualla Arts and Craft Gallery.
 The Island Park is a wonderful place to enjoy a picnic and play in the shallow water that flows through the park.

 Clingmans Dome is the highest point along the Appalachian Trail and provides a 360° view of the surrounding mountains rising 6,643 feet above sea level.